MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

  > [!NOTE]
  > Uploading an image wider than 7680 pixels or taller than 4320 pixels will result in an error.

 3. To restrict who can upload files, clear the **Allow people to upload and attach files in any format** checkbox.
-You'll then see three options:
+Choose from these three options:

       - **Allow people to upload and attach files in any format**